Goddess Camp for Ages 8-12 (July 6-10) Day Camp with a Thursday night sleepover!

 In a world filled with media images of false perfection and beauty, this week-long camp brings girls and young women together to honor the real, sacred beauty in us all.

-For both camps, on Thursday night, we will dress to reflect who we are at a soul level and create a group ceremony in nature to celebrate our Goddess-selves.
+On Thursday night, we will dress to reflect who we are at a soul level and create a group ceremony in nature to celebrate our Goddess-selves.
+We light torches and drum and have a big fire by the river.
+Magical!

 See what fun we have by watching this video: Durga Stick Dancing, Summer 2015

-Tracey Forest, Elyssa Serrill, and Deena Chappell Smith, as well as junior counselors who are veterans of Goddess Camp.
+Tracey Forest and Deena Chappell Smith, as well as junior counselors who are veterans of Goddess Camp.

-For Day Camp (week of July 1-5) Cost is $280 per camper.
+Cost is $260 per camper.
 A myriad of crafting and art materials are provided.
 We provide nutritious snacks every day, dinner on Thursday night and breakfast and lunch on Friday.
 Send your camper daily with a packed lunch (yes, in the past, we have a provided lunches for additional fee, but we are simplifying this year).
-The week will culminate with a Thursday night sleepover; so your camper should bring a sleeping bag or bedding gear. ***NOTE!!
-DUE TO JULY 4 being on Thursday of our your girls’ goddess camp (July 1-5), we will be switching our sleepover (usually our day camp sleepover is Thursday night) to WEDNESDAY, July 3, so families can attend fireworks.
+The week will culminate with a Thursday night sleepover; so your camper should bring a sleeping bag or bedding gear.

 Indicate on the form which week of camp you are registering for and mail it to: